jhpyle/docassemble/_docs/functions.md

     instructed to produce a [PDF/A file].
   * `attachment.tagged` - indicates whether the attachment has been
     instructed to produce a [tagged PDF].
+* `request_url` - a dictionary containing the elements of the URL of the currently executing request.
+Note that this URL does not always match the URL that the user sees in the navigation bar in the browser, because many requests are Ajax requests.
+The dictionary keys are `args`, `base_url`, `full_path`, `path`, `scheme`, `url`, `url_root`.
+These come directly from the [Flask Request object].

 ## <a name="user_info"></a>user_info()

 The `user_info()` function will return an object with the following